Originally Published: February 10, 1995 - Last Updated / Reviewed On: March 20, 2015

 - In some cases, the person may feel a pop or tear at the time of the injury.

 Treatment for sprains and strains are similar.
-You can reduce the pain and muscle spasms by resting and using ice packs and compression, especially in the first 24-48 hours after the injury.
-An over the counter pain reliever such as ibuprofen (Advil, Motrin), acetaminophen (Tylenol), or naproxen sodium (Aleve) may be recommended to help reduce pain and swelling.
-It is recommended to return to your normal activities 24-48 hours after the injury (without inducing any pain, of course).
+You can reduce the pain and muscle spasms by resting and using ice packs and compression, especially in the first 24 to 48 hours after the injury.
+An over-the-counter pain reliever such as ibuprofen (e.g., Advil, Motrin), acetaminophen (e.g., Tylenol), or naproxen sodium (e.g., Aleve) may be recommended to help reduce pain and swelling.
+It is recommended to return to your normal activities 24 to 48 hours after the injury (without inducing any pain, of course).
 This is because prolonged bed rest often prolongs symptoms and delays recovery.
-Most people improve in about 2 weeks.
+Most people improve in about two weeks.

 Again, seeing a health care provider may be your best bet.
-If you are a student at Columbia, you can make an appointment to see a health care provider by calling Medical Services at x4-2284 or by logging in to Open Communicator.
-Next time you have to lift something heavy, you may want to ask a friend to help back you up.
+Next time you have to lift something heavy, there's no need to be too proud to ask a friend to help back you up.